ministryofjustice/calculate-journey-variable-payments/README.md

    secure S3 bucket.
 3. Move reporting data - these are JSON files representing all the of the supplier moves, stored in a secure S3 bucket.
    These files are uploaded automatically to S3 by an independent process not managed by this application.
 The files are pulled into the application via the daily early morning CRON job to be used for calculating journey prices.
+It is important to understand that the reports (are always) being pulled based on the previous day.

 ### Manually importing locations, supplier prices and reporting data